 Mushroom, shallot and chestnut parcels

 These little mushroom nibbles can be served as canapés or as part of a starter, and can also be prepared as one large strudel to be cut into slices.
-The recipe uses butter but replace with a vegan alternative such as Flora Freedom, Pure or Vitalite if you like.
+This vegetarian recipe uses butter but replace with a vegan alternative such as Flora Original or Light, Pure or Vitalite to make it suitable for vegans.

 Recipe: mushroom, shallot and chestnut parcels